 Does an Accident in a Work-Assigned Vehicle Fall Under Workers’ Compensation?

-Posted on behalf of Lynch Law Firm on Dec 21, 2020 in Car Accidents News
+Posted on behalf of Lynch Law Firm on December 21, 2020 in Car Accident News.
+Updated on February 24, 2022

 Some jobs involve driving, such as delivering packages or driving a commercial vehicle.
 Some employers give employees cars to drive for business and personal use.